arzwa/wgd/README.md

 VIB/UGent center for plant systems biology [Bioinformatics & evolutionary genomics group](https://www.vandepeerlab.org/)

-# wgd - simple command line tools for the analysis of ancient whole-genome duplications
+# `wgd` - simple command line tools for the analysis of ancient whole-genome duplications

+`wgd` is a python package designed for the inference of ancient whole-genome duplication (WGD) events from genome and transcriptome assembly.
+This tutorial elucidates the principle and usage of “wgd”, in accordance with a chapter of a soon-to-be published book.
+Please refer to the book chapter for more detailed discussion and elucidation.

+## Introduction

+Whole genome duplication (WGD), a long-known important evolutionary force for eukaryotes, leaves its unique footprints on genome in various aspects. `wgd` is the program enabling users to recover such imprinting by means of deciphering the Ks distribution and synteny.
+We provide an exemplified practice of how to detect such “WGD signature” from a given genomic data.

 ## Installation